jbeck018/howlerops/legal/DATA_PROCESSING_AGREEMENT.md

 - **"Standard Contractual Clauses"** or **"SCCs"** means the standard contractual clauses for the transfer of personal data to processors established in third countries approved by the European Commission.

-- **"Sub-processor"** means any Processor engaged by SQL Studio to process Personal Data on behalf of Customer.
+- **"Sub-processor"** means any Processor engaged by Howlerops to process Personal Data on behalf of Customer.

 - **"Supervisory Authority"** means an independent public authority established by an EU Member State pursuant to the GDPR.